 Citations are publications that use Tocris products.

 Currently there are no citations for Sodium butyrate.
 Do you know of a great paper that uses Sodium butyrate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Sodium butyrate